mbloms/gossip/docs/projectplan.md

 The data should start spreading to all nodes in the network, and peers should start exchanging peers.
 Eventually the data should have spread to all nodes.

-In order to evaluate performance and behaviour (such as overhead and redundancy) all clients should log all trafic with time stamps.
+In order to evaluate performance and behaviour (such as overhead and redundancy) all clients should log all traffic with time stamps.
 ### Interesting parameters to evaluate:
-Time until each peer recievs the data.
+Time until each peer receives the data.
-How many times the data was sent/recieved in total before spreading to all nodes.
+How many times the data was sent/received in total before spreading to all nodes.
 How IP's (peer relations) propagate in the network.
 How long time until the network resembles a full graph.